-At various times during the period, cash on deposit with one banking institution exceeded the \$250,000 insured by the Federal Deposit Insurance Corporation.
-Management monitors the financial condition of the financial institution on a regular basis, along with their balances in cash and cash equivalents to minimize the potential risk.
+The Fund maintains cash on deposit with adequately capitalized financial institutions located in southeast Louisiana.
+At times, deposits may exceed Federal Deposit Insurance Corporation ("FDIC") maximum coverage (\$250,000 per institution).
+Management monitors the financial condition of the financial institution on a regular basis, along with their balances in cash to minimize the potential risk.
+At August 31, 2020, the Fund had no uninsured deposits.